matthewpoer/pop-culture-dummy-data/converters/README.md

 Most tools and spreadsheet applications will natively open CSV files, but what if you need your data in JSON? or a PHP array?
 This directory contains scripts to help with that.

 ## PHP
-`convert.php` reads both `company.csv` and `person.csv` and creates PHP associative arrays from each, placing the output in `company.php` and `person.php`.
-Run the script like `php -f converters/convert.php`
+`php-arrays.php` reads both `company.csv` and `person.csv` and creates PHP associative arrays from each, placing the output in `company.php` and `person.php`.
+Run the script like `php -f converters/php-arrays.php`

 The output will look like:
 ```